 The first step to a productive meeting is to be well prepared for it.
 This means defining the objectives and desired outcomes of the meeting in an agenda.
 This agenda lets the meeting attendees know exactly what to expect.
 Include the topics that will be covered during the meeting in as much detail as necessary.
 Deliver the agenda through mail or email before the meeting so the participants have a chance to look over it and make notes of anything they wish to discuss during the meeting.
 Bring extra copies of the agenda to the meeting in case any unexpected attendees show up or someone leaves their agenda behind.
 Make sure to have enough copies of any other handouts that will be distributed during the meeting.

 All the equipment needed for the meeting should be readily available.
-This may include audio/visual equipment such as a laptop, a Wi-Fi network connection, an LCD, and a microphone rental (if necessary).
+This may include audio/visual equipment such as laptop computers, a Wi-Fi network connection, an LCD or LED monitor, and a microphone rental (if necessary).
 Some meeting organizers like to provide refreshments such as coffee, tea, water, or cookies to the attendees.

 Each meeting should have a moderator.
 It is the moderator’s job to help the meeting attendees keep on track and the meeting move along if conversation gets stalled on one particular topic.
 Every meeting should have someone assigned to take notes.
 This helps the attendees of the meeting review what was covered later and also allows those that could not make it to know what was discussed.
 This duty can be permanently assigned to someone or regular meeting attendees can swap the note taking duties.